raspberrypilearning/comic-character/en/quiz1/question_1.md

   --- feedback ---

   Almost!
 Brackets are required after the function name.
-These are used to hold any parameters used my the function
+These are used to hold any parameters used by the function.

   --- /feedback ---